 The food was very delicious which we felt was worth the price for what you get.
 If you’re looking for something inexpensive to eat, then it’s worth checking out the snacks and desserts.

-We’ll go back for sure to try more of their cold brew teas since we really enjoyed its distinctive taste – so we’re keen to try the others.
+We’ll go back for sure to try more of their cold brew teas since we enjoyed its distinctive taste – so we’re keen to try the others.

 Only the tea shop and tea tasting events are open on Sundays.